Motor Mount Buyer's Guide

 - Failing motor mounts are usually caused by poor installation, factory defects, and normal wear and tear.

-This is why it is important to always get your motor mount checked by your trusty mechanic and to be aware of the symptoms that show that it needs replacement.
+This is why it is important to always get your motor mount checked by your mechanic and to be aware of the symptoms that show that it needs replacement.
 Before looking up those symptoms, you should understand its function first and the usual causes of its failure.

 The motor mount, also known as the engine mount, is made to prevent your engine and transmission from moving around the engine compartment.
 It also absorbs shock and vibration for a smooth drive.
 Normally, you’ll find three to four-engine mounts securing the engine and transmission.